vmware-archive/clarity/docs/CONTRIBUTING_DEVELOPMENT.md

 To update the Golden files follow these steps:

 1. Make public API change
-2. Run `build:ci`
+2. Run `npm build`
-3. Run `angular:golden:test` this should fail
+3. Run `npm run public-api:update` this should fail
-4. Run `angular:golden:fix`
-5. Run `angular:golden:test` this should now pass

 ### Commits